tu2/os_specific/README.md

 # configfiles
-configuration files for different systems
+Configuration files for different programs and operating systems I use.